Hesperian Health Guides

 bottles

-Another antibiotic, tetracycline, is not recommended for any of the treatments in this book because it is a broad-spectrum antibiotic.
+Another antibiotic, tetracycline, is not recommended for most of the treatments in this book because it is a broad-spectrum antibiotic.
 Narrow spectrum antibiotics are usually safer and just as effective for most dental problems.
 If you do use tetracycline, read page 355 of Where There ls No Doctor and remember, do not give tetracycline to a person who is pregnant or breastfeeding or to a young child.
 Tetracycline can make young, developing teeth turn dark.

 Suggestions: